FateEvent/boot2root/BornToSec Write-Up.md

 ![[Pasted image 20240425141610.png]]

-We calculate the offset towards EIP:
+We calculate the offset towards EIP, by taking the string contained in EIP ("6Ae7"):
 ```
 ┌──(fab㉿kali)-[~]
 └─$ msf-pattern_offset -q 6Ae7